 The provision for intermediaries is intended to include third-party channel provider arrangements within the scope of the rule.
-Specifically, the provision is intended to ensure the rule can cover the sale by a non-resident to a third party where that sale is part of an arrangement under which those same goods or services are to be on-sold by the third party to an identified customer, and the non-resident's facilitator deals with the end-customers to bring the particular sale about.
+Specifically, the provision is intended to ensure the rule can cover the supply by a non-resident to a third party where that supply is part of an arrangement under which those same goods or services are to be on-sold by the third party to an identified customer, and the non-resident's facilitator deals with the end-customers to bring about the supply by the intermediary to the third party.
 Figure 4 illustrates this kind of arrangement (with the "Related party" in figure 4 being the facilitator).